-Libraries are also a critical public service and are a signature of a healthy community that helps to define the quality of life for the businesses, families and individuals that live in the community.
+Libraries are also a critical public service and are a signature of a healthy community that define quality of life for businesses, families and individuals that live in the community.
 In Sacramento County, the Sacramento Public Library Authority (a joint powers authority) manages 28 library facilities.
 Public libraries provide free access to reading material, homework zones (tutoring services offered), adult learning (adult literacy assistance and GED services), makerspace (creating music, virtual and real-world designs, etc.) and other items for check out from crafting machines to yard equipment.